It’s a really quite simple…well sort of!

 It is important to note that the completion of buying jobs is often NOT done in a linear, straightforward manner.
 Buying stages are often revisited and repeated as part of consensus building.

-As a result, 77 per cent of buyers feel that the purchases have become
+As a result, 77 per cent of buyers feel that the purchases have become very complex and difficult.

 Therefore, providing buyers with advice, tools and support across the multiple buying jobs helps buyers perceive a job as easier thereby increasing their overall confidence leading them to buy a solution.